Lund University

 Lund University (Lunds universitet) is a public research university in Sweden and one of Northern Europe's oldest universities.
 The university is located in the city of Lund in the Swedish province of Scania (Swedish: Skåne).
 The university was officially founded in 1666 on the location of the old studium generale next to Lund Cathedral.

-Lund University has nine faculties, with additional campuses in the cities of Malmö and Helsingborg, with around 47,000 students in 241 different programmes and 1,450 freestanding courses.
+Lund University has nine faculties, with additional campuses in the cities of Malmö and Helsingborg, with around 46,000 students in 265 different programmes and 1,516 freestanding courses.
 The university has 560 partner universities in approximately 70 countries.
 It belongs to the League of European Research Universities as well as the global Universitas 21 network.
 Among those associated with the university are five Nobel Prize winners, a Fields Medal winner, prime ministers and business leaders.

-Two major facilities for materials research have been recent strategic priorities in Lund: MAX IV, a synchrotron radiation laboratory – inaugurated in June 2016, and European Spallation Source (ESS), a new European facility that will provide up to 100 times brighter neutron beams than existing facilities today, to be operational by the end of 2027.
+Two major facilities for materials research have been recent strategic priorities in Lund: MAX IV, a synchrotron radiation laboratory – inaugurated in June 2016, and European Spallation Source (ESS), a new European facility that will provide up to 100 times brighter neutron beams than existing facilities today, to be fully operational in 2028.

 The university centres on the Lundagård park adjacent to the Lund Cathedral, with various departments spread in different locations in town, but mostly concentrated in a belt stretching north from the park connecting to the university hospital area and continuing out to the northeastern periphery of the town, where one finds the large campus of the Faculty of Engineering.